jordo14/liftoff-assignments/project_01/README.md

 ## Features
 Reviews: Users can leave a review on each individual product.

-Search: Users can search and filter products by category.
+Search Filter: Users can search and filter products by brand, type, and tag.

 Custom Post Types: Allows Admin to update products easily as a Wordpress post type.